dNamiLab/dNami/doc/usage/performance.rst

 The scalability is satisfactory up to 200 nodes, apart from some fluctuations observed between job submissions (unknown origin).
-Compared to the Intel Xeon Platinum 8280L, the AMD node reveals a larger sensitivity of the MPI communication kernel of dNami to a lower memory bandwidth (which is half the Intel one), but a limited impact on the compute-kernel (30% slower).
-This demonstrates the ability of the HPC layer to mitigate the negative impact of the lower memory bandwidth per core on AMD nodes.
 Note that the OpenMP layer, which is under development, was not included in the scalability test.